Pymongo: Python Library to Query a MongoDB Database

 What Is PyMongo?

 PyMongo is a Python library that enables us to connect with MongoDB.
-Moreover, this is the most recommended way to work with MongoDB in Python programming language.
+It is the most recommended way to work with MongoDB in Python.

-Also, we have chosen Python to interact with MongoDB because it is one of the most commonly used and considerably powerful languages for data science and machine learning.
+We have also chosen Python to interact with MongoDB because it is one of the most commonly used and considerably powerful data science and machine learning languages.
 PyMongo allows us to retrieve the data with dictionary-like syntax.
-This is because, internally, MongoDB is storing all the documents in BSON format, which is the Binary form of JSON (JavaScript Object Notation).
+This is because, internally, MongoDB stores all the documents in BSON format, the Binary form of JSON (JavaScript Object Notation).
 Now, reading these documents in different programming languages would convert them into the internally supported data types in that programming language.
 Therefore, in Python, these BSON documents are retrieved as Python dictionaries.

 How to Install PyMongo?